element0/hiena/src/cosmos/cosmos_db.md

 ## aframes ##
 a tree structure of aframes.

-aframes are keyed into each other through string id's.
+aframes branches are keyed by string hash values (relative to te namespace of the aframe).

+(the cosmos string db is kept for reverse lookups of a hashed value).

+linked list destructor chain for end of life.

 root access frame belongs to the db, not to the file system.  multiple fs roots can be children of the db root.

-linked list destructor chain for end of life.

-a string uniquely defines each branch off an aframe (relative to te namespace of the aframe).  strings are hashed and the value is used to key the branch. (the cosmos string db is kept for reverse lookups of a hashed value).
+    cosmosdb
+        aframe  // db root
+            cosmos://skinner@badfish:cnrelease/ // these are context roots
+            cosmos://skinner@badfish:httpd/
+            cosmos://skinner@badfish:gnome/
+                /home/skinner/deepwater         // this is a mountpoint
+                    scuba.ox                    // these are branches
+                    scuba.html                  // they can branch to same data scuba/                      // presented differently

 the string values of each aframe path segment can be concatenated into a global pathname.  the hash value of this pathname can be a key to a global access-frame-by-path db.